 Such a broken, incomplete relationship can never be the basis of a happy family.
 No to mention the emotional trauma suffered by the children who are being used as bait.
 If you need a third party to break the ice or mediate, involve friends or family members you can trust.
 But leave the kids out of it.

 10. Not seeking help when you need it

 Being cheated upon can change a person in many ways.
-Firstly, he or she finds it difficult to trust after being betrayed badly.
-You might find it challenging to invest trust in your partner or any other person again.
-It might also result in low self-esteem.
+Firstly, they find it difficult to trust after being betrayed by a partner.
+You might find it challenging to rebuild trust in your partner or any other person again.
+You may not even want to reconcile after cheating.
+It might also result in low self-esteem and self-worth issues.

-You can’t generalize that once a cheater, always a cheater.
-It depends on the personal values of an individual, the circumstances under which he or she slipped up and the nature of his or her current relationship.
+You can’t generalize the whole ‘once a cheater, always a cheater’ concept.
+It depends on the personal values of an individual, the circumstances under which they slipped, and the nature of their current relationship.